HenrikBengtsson/startup/vignettes/startup-intro.md

 ### Toolboxes for your very own tools

-Many users have their own customied functions that simplify everyday life.
+Many users have their own customized functions that simplify everyday life.
 Such functions can be easily be defined in Rprofile startup files.
 For instance, a user may define a function `Q()` to quickly quit R without prompting whether to save the workspace or not;